sxsw/rfm/README.md

 ## New in version 2.0

+Ginjo-rfm 2.0 brings some major new features to Rfm.
+Some hightlights:

+* Rails-like modeling with ActiveModel
+* Support for multiple XML Parsers
+* Configuration API
+* Complex multi-request Filemaker queries
+* Full metadata support

 ### Data modeling with ActiveModel and graceful degradation without ActiveModel.

 If you can load ActiveModel in your project, you can have model callbacks, validations, and other ActiveModel features.
-If you can't load ActiveModel (because you're using something incompatible, like Rails 2), you can still use Rfm models... minus callbacks & validations.
+If you can't load ActiveModel (because you're using something incompatible, like Rails 2), you can still use Rfm models... minus the ActiveModel-specific features like callbacks and validations.
 Rfm models give you basic data modeling with easy configuration and CRUD features.

 	  class User < Rfm::Base